kprobst-fhooe/MID-special-topics/README.md

-# HCI Papers Best Of
+# Special Topics in Multimodal Interaction

 A collection of essential papers and books on diverse topics in Human-Computer Interaction (HCI), specifically in the scope of input modalities and interaction techniques.
 Papers are mainly taken from representative conferences the field of Human-Computer Interaction, such as: